Skip to main content

 }

-The virtualized component still exports pingpong but no longer requires wasi:cli/environment—that import (and all of the others except wasi:random/random, which we added via a WASI Virt argument) is satisfied by the encapsulating component.
-If we run this component on wasmCloud, the host will be able to satisfy the random import—it will simply require another component to invoke it via the pingpong interface.
+The virtualized component still exports pingpong but no longer requires wasi:cli/environment—that import is satisfied by the encapsulating component.
+If we run this component on wasmCloud, the host will be able to satisfy the other imports—it will simply require another component to invoke it via the pingpong interface.

 In the http-hello2 directory, we have a modified http-hello-world component that imports the pingpong interface and calls for a string from pong to append to the hello world message.
 Let's navigate over to that directory and build the component.